 • Return unearned federal funds to the appropriate program(s)

-The withdrawal date is the date the student gives official notification of their intent to withdraw.
+The withdrawal date is the date the student gives official notification of his or her intent to withdraw.
 For the withdrawal to be considered official, the student must provide written notification to the School of Education.
-If the student fails to withdraw officially, the applicable date will become the midpoint of the term, unless the University can document a later date.
-In certain circumstances, if a later date of last academic activity is substantiated, this date can be used in lieu of the midpoint of the term.
+If the student fails to withdraw officially, the applicable date will become the midpoint of the term.
+In certain circumstances, if a last date of attendance in an academic activity is substantiated, this date can be used in lieu of the midpoint of the term or date of notification.

 Students who withdraw before completing at least 60 percent of the term will “earn” funds in direct proportion to the time they were enrolled.
 The percentage of earned aid is determined by dividing the total number of calendar days enrolled by the total number of days in the term.
 Students who complete at least 60 percent of the term are eligible for 100 percent of their federal financial aid.